UT Tyler Department of Electrical Engineering

 Contemporary issues related to science and engineering are evolving technical, social and legal developments and market trends that affect the direction of technological development (e.g., federal research and development funding decisions; laws regulating the practice of engineering; environmental policy decisions; de facto technical standards established by market forces).
 The impact of engineering on society includes the ways in which technological developments affect individuals, corporations, organizations and governments (e.g., the effects of computer technology on the lives of individuals; changes in employment patterns as new technologies emerge).
 The role of ethics is the application of moral reasoning in engineering decision-making (e.g., acting in accordance with the protection of public health, safety and well-being).

-- Have the ability to contribute effectively as members of multidisciplinary engineering teams.
+- The ability to contribute effectively as members of multidisciplinary engineering

 Multidisciplinary engineering teams are groups of persons engaged in engineering who represent a spectrum of engineering and technical specialties (e.g., mechanical engineering, physics, chemistry, computer-aided design, manufacturing engineering, prototyping).
 To contribute effectively is to take an active and participatory role in the accomplishment of the tasks of a team.

-- Have a recognition of the need for and ability to pursue continued learning throughout their professional careers.
+- A recognition of the need for and ability to pursue continued learning throughout

 Electrical engineering is a rapidly-changing field and the ability of an engineer to continue to practice in this field depends upon continued learning.
 This is the ongoing acquisition of new knowledge, skills and competencies whether by formal methods (e.g., graduate study, short courses and seminars, professional licensure) or informal methods (e.g., self-study, reading journal and magazine articles, learning from colleagues).